tylergorecki/cfb-expected-points/README.md

 # College Football Expected Points Model

 ## Overview
 This repository contains an advanced statistical model for predicting expected points in college football, providing valuable insights into play-by-play game situations.
-By leveraging Markov Chain Monte Carlo simulations and Bayesian statistical methods, the project helps evaluate strategic decisions and optimize coaching tactics.
+By leveraging recursive simulations and Bayesian statistical methods, the project helps evaluate strategic decisions and optimize coaching tactics.
 I used college football play-by-play data from 2019.

 ## Motivation
 Understanding expected points at different field positions allows teams to make data-driven decisions that can significantly impact game outcomes.
 This model assists in analyzing the trade-offs between various play calls—such as going for a field goal versus a punt—and supports more informed coaching strategies.

 ## Key Features
-- **Monte Carlo Simulation**: Simulates play sequences to estimate expected points across various field positions and game scenarios.
+- **Recursive Simulation**: Simulates play sequences to estimate expected points across various field positions and game scenarios.
 - **Bayesian Modeling**: Utilizes semi-Bayesian methodology by sampling yardage gains and uncertainties, enriching the predictive power of the model.
 - **Logistic Regression for Field Goals**: Provides insight into field goal success probabilities to aid in decision-making between punting, kicking, or advancing the ball.